RichardKnop/go-algorithms/README.md

-# go-fun
+# go-algorithms

-Just having fun in Go
+Implementing algorithms in Go.